 - Shorts and t-shirts, skirts and/or sundresses for women

-Do We Need Travel Insurance for Your Thailand Honeymoon?
+Do We Need Travel Insurance?

 Always.
 We always use travel insurance when traveling internationally in case one of us gets sick, we have to cancel, our luggage gets lost, etc. It is always a great idea to have travel insurance.
 We use World Nomads, one of the most trusted travel insurance options out there.

-Budget a Thailand Honeymoon Itinerary
+Budget for a Thailand Honeymoon Itinerary

 While we paid for our flights using miles and $60 each, budget around $1,500-$2,000 (maybe less if you find a great deal) for round-trip flights from the US to Bangkok.
 Also, for flights around the country, around $250 is a good estimate, using Air Asia flights.